- State Fair Qualifiers: 2 Needlecrafts, 2 Fine Arts Crafts, 2 Model Making Crafts, 6 Any Other Crafts per county in any division

 - Practice on leather scrap pieces to learn the tooling technique and the correct use of the swivel knife, how deep to cut, and decorative cuts.
 Designs need not be original, but your own designs will add a personal charm.

 - Learn double overlay lacing in items such as purses and billfolds.

-Exhibit: Select an article to tool and carve.
+- Exhibit an article tooled and carved.
 Apply designs and lace if needed.
 Example of articles: belt, small purse, key case, billfold.

 This division may be repeated; however, the club member should choose a more difficult project each succeeding year.

-- Dyeing-use proper techniques.
+- Develop Dyeing Skills: use proper techniques.
 Example - use green or blue dyes on an article before dyeing it black.

 - Learn the different grades of leather.